agile-ts/documentation/docs/main/StyleGuide.md

 ## 📝 app.ts

-In this file we create our main `Agile instance` and configure it to meet our needs.
+In this file, we create our main `Agile instance` and configure it to meet our needs.
 For example, we determine here with which UI framework AgileTs works together.
 States, Collections, etc. can then be created from this `Agile Instance`.
 **It's not recommended having multiple main Agile Instances in one Application.**